-- More than 350,000 cardiac arrests occur outside of a hospital setting each year in the United States.
+- More than 350,000 cardiac emergencies occur outside of a hospital setting each year in the United States.

-- More than 70% of these happen at home, making it critical that people are educated and prepared in case a loved one goes into cardiac arrest.
+- More than 70% of these happen at home, making it critical that people are educated and prepared if a loved one goes into cardiac arrest.

-- About 90% of people who had an out-of-hospital cardiac arrest will die; however, their chances of survival can double or triple if they receive help within the first few minutes of an attack.
+- About 90% of people who had out-of-hospital cardiopulmonary arrest will die; however, their chance of survival can double or triple if they receive help within the first few minutes of an attack.